stevenrobertson/sd-docs/report/filtering.md

 object would appear jerky in motion.
 This is a problem with animated, computer generated sequences.
 Each frame is rendered at a single, definite point in time and contains absolutely no blurring due to motion.
 Even at relatively high frame rates, this can cause the animation to look jerky.
+[TODO: FINISH][TODO: CITE]

+[TODO: Technical details]